nl4dv/nl4dv/README.md

 - If not added, add git remote: `git remote add heroku https://git.heroku.com/nl4dv.git`
 - Set buildpack for this project: `heroku buildpacks:set heroku/python` (it might err that the buildpack is already set on your app.
 Good, nothing to worry then.)
 - Add, commit code via git.
-- Push only the `examples` folder as a subtree (run it from the toplevel of the working tree): `git subtree push --prefix examples heroku main`
+- Push only the `examples` folder as a subtree (run it from the top level of the working tree): `git subtree push --prefix examples heroku main`
 - Hope!
 - Try `https://nl4dv-14924aab225c.herokuapp.com/` in browser.
 - Check logs via `heroku logs --tail`
 - Restart via `heroku restart --app nl4dv`

+To kill a build
+- `heroku plugins:install heroku-builds`
+- `heroku builds:cancel -a nl4dv`